EJCyber/EJCyber/setup/log-forwarding-kql.md

 - After forwarding logs to **Microsoft Sentinel**, proceed with **Log Enrichment** in [Log Enrichment & Location Data](setup/log-enrichment-location-data.md)

-- Use **KQL queries** for deeper analysis and visualization as outlined in the [Attack Map Creation](setup/attack-map-creation-microsoft-sentinel.md).
+- Use **KQL queries** for deeper analysis and visualization as outlined in the [attack map creation](setup/attack-map-creation-microsoft-sentinel.md).